3 Sampling

 Standard errors (SE) quantify the effect of sampling variation on our estimates.
 In other words, they quantify how much we can expect the calculated proportions of a shovel’s beads that are red to vary from one sample to another sample to another sample, and so on.
 As a general rule, as sample size increases, the standard error decreases.

-The relationship between the standard error and the standard deviation is that, for a given sample size, the standard error equals the standard deviation divided by the square root of the sample size.
+The relationship between the standard error and the standard deviation is that, for a given sample size, the standard error equals the standard deviation of the data divided by the square root of the sample size.
 Accordingly, the standard error is inversely proportional to the square root of the sample size.
 The larger the sample size, the smaller the standard error.

 3.3.1 Terminology and notation

-First, a population is the set of relevant units.
+A population is the set of relevant units.
 The population’s size is upper-case \(N\).
-In our sampling activities, the population is the collection of \(N\) = 1,000 identically sized red and white beads in the urn.
+In our sampling activities, the population is the collection of \(N\) = 1,000 identically-sized red and white beads in the urn.
 This is about the simplest possible population.
 Other examples are all the adult men in the US, all the classrooms in a school, all the wheelbarrows in Massachusetts, all the values of your blood pressure, read at five minute intervals, for your entire life.
-Often, the population is extends over time, as with your blood pressure readings and is, therefore, more amorphous.
+Often, the population extends over time, as with your blood pressure readings and is, therefore, more amorphous.
 Consider all the people who have run for governor of a US state since 1900, or all the people who will run for governor through 2050.
 Those are also populations.

-Fifth, a point estimate, also known as a sample statistic, is a measure computed from a sample that estimates an unknown population parameter.
+A point estimate, also known as a sample statistic, is a measure computed from a sample that estimates an unknown population parameter.
 In our sampling activities, recall that the unknown population parameter was the proportion of red beads and that this is mathematically denoted by \(\rho\).
 Our point estimate is the sample proportion: the proportion of the shovel’s beads that are red.
 In other words, it is our guess at the proportion of the urn’s beads that are red.
 The point estimate of the parameter \(\rho\) is \(\hat{\rho}\).
 The “hat” on top of the \(\rho\) indicates that it is an estimate of the unknown population proportion \(\rho\).

-Ninth, a sampling procedure is random if we sample randomly from the population in an unbiased fashion.
-In our sampling activities, this would correspond to sufficiently mixing the urn before each use of the shovel.
+A sampling procedure is random if we sample randomly from the population in an unbiased fashion.
+With random sampling, each unit has an equal chance of being selected into the sample.
+This condition entails, among other things, sufficiently mixing the urn before each use of the shovel.

 In general:

-• If the sampling of a sample of size \(n\) is done at random, then
+- If the sampling of a sample of size \(n\) is done at random, then

-• the sample is unbiased and representative of the population of size \(N\), thus
+- the sample is unbiased and representative of the population of size \(N\), thus

-• any result based on the sample can generalize to the population, thus
+- any result based on the sample can generalize to the population, thus

-• the point estimate is a “good guess” of the unknown population parameter, thus
+- the point estimate is a “good guess” of the unknown population parameter, thus

-• instead of performing a census, we can draw inferences about the population using sampling.
+- instead of performing a census, we can draw inferences about the population using sampling.

 Specific to our sampling activity:

-• If we extract a sample of \(n=50\) beads at random, in other words, we mix all of the equally sized beads before using the shovel, then
+- If we extract a sample of \(n=50\) beads at random, in other words, we mix all of the equally-sized beads before using the shovel, then

-• the contents of the shovel are an unbiased representation of the contents of the urn’s 1000 beads, thus
+- the contents of the shovel are an unbiased representation of the contents of the urn’s 1,000 beads, thus

-• any result based on the shovel’s beads can generalize to the urn, thus
+- any result based on the shovel’s beads can generalize to the urn, thus

-• the sample proportion \(\hat{\rho}\) of the \(n=50\) beads in the shovel that are red is a “good guess” of the population proportion \(\rho\) of the \(N=1000\) beads that are red, thus
+- the sample proportion \(\hat{\rho}\) of the \(n=50\) beads in the shovel that are red is a “good guess” of the population proportion \(\rho\) of the \(N=1,000\) beads that are red, thus

-• instead of manually going over all 1,000 beads in the urn, we can make inferences about the urn by using the results from the shovel.
+- instead of manually going over all 1,000 beads in the urn, we can make inferences about the urn by using the results from the shovel.

 3.3.2 Statistical definitions

-Now, for some important statistical definitions related to sampling.
-As a refresher of our 1,000 repeated/replicated virtual samples of size \(n\) = 25, \(n\) = 50, and \(n\) = 100 in Section 3.2, let’s display our figure showing the difference in proportions red according to different shovel sizes.
+For our 1,000 repeated/replicated virtual samples of size \(n = 25\), \(n = 50\), and \(n = 100\) in Section 3.2, let’s display our figure showing the difference in proportions red according to different shovel sizes.

-3.3.3 What is a “standard error”?
+3.3.3 What is a standard error?

 In statistics, a sample mean deviates from the actual mean of a population; this deviation is the standard error of the mean.

 Many students struggle to differentiate the standard error from the standard deviation.
 The relationship between the standard error and the standard deviation is such that, for a given sample size, the standard error equals the standard deviation divided by the square root of the sample size.
-Accordingly, the standard error is inversely proportional to the sample size; the larger the sample size, the smaller the standard error because the statistic will approach the actual value.

 To help reinforce these concepts, let’s re-display our previous figure but using our new sampling terminology, notation, and definitions: